aikeymouse/read4you_chrome/tests/README.md

 ## Notes

-- Tests use sample documents from the `test-data/` folder via GitHub raw URLs
+- Tests use sample documents hosted on GitHub Pages at `/docs/test-data/`
 - Extension loads from `../src` directory
 - All tests run sequentially to avoid conflicts
 - Tests open side panel in a new tab for easier automation
 - No external dependencies on Wikipedia or other third-party sites
+- GitHub Pages must be enabled for tests to work (see `/docs/README.md`)